iDigitalFlame/ThunderStorm/docs/Quickstart.md

  > Bolts > ABCDEEF0 >
 ```

 Now you're ready to Hack the Planet!
+This shell will take commands just as if you
+had direct shell access to the device.
+Additional functions may be discovered by
+using the shell tab completion function and the `help` command.

 _More in-depth guides comming soon..._